Please note that posts on this site may contain affiliate links

 |Books on herbalism||Herbalism is another common aspect of witchcraft.
 Not only that, but it can help us to bolster our health!|

 |Books of correspondences & symbolism||Books of correspondences help us to make our own spells.
 They list different planets, gods, herbs, crystals, symbols, and more.
 Then they teach us how those elements fit in with our magick so that we can mix and match to make our spells genuinely unique.
 These are important books to have!|

 One of the many blessings of the internet age is the wide availability of information that would have been demonized and destroyed just 50 years ago.

-You can learn in one day more than what your ancestors would have never learned in their lives!
+You can learn in one day more than what your ancestors would have never known in their lives!

-Of course, it’s important to find good sources of information.
+Of course, it’s essential to find good sources of information.

 You can find quick information on Pinterest for almost any pagan path.

-It’s also a great way to save spells and information as a sort of digital book of shadows.
+It’s also a great way to save spells and information as a digital book of shadows.

-There are many smaller blogs and websites dedicated to witchcraft and paganism, most aimed at more niche topics.
+Many smaller blogs and websites are dedicated to witchcraft and paganism, most aimed at more niche topics.

 Heck, my site is one of them!